White House Press Secretary Says Trump Fired Flynn As National Security Adviser

 "We've been reviewing and evaluating this issue with respect to Gen. Flynn on a daily basis for a few weeks, trying to ascertain the truth," Spicer said, even though Trump said Friday aboard Air Force One as he was traveling to his Mar-a-Lago resort that he wasn't aware of a Washington Post story that Flynn had misled Pence about his call with the Russian ambassador.

-The Post also reported Monday that then-acting Attorney General Sally Yates (who Trump later fired after she refused to defend his controversial travel and immigration ban) told the White House last month that the Justice Department believed Flynn had misled the White House about his conversations.
+Attorney General Sally Yates (who Trump later fired after she refused to defend his controversial travel and immigration ban) told the White House last month that the Justice Department believed Flynn had misled the White House about his conversations, NPR's Carrie Johnson reported on Monday.

-Spicer said that White House aides were indeed briefed by the Justice Department, but then he also appeared to cast blamed on them and wonder why they didn't act more swiftly, asking, "Where was the Department of Justice in this?"
+Spicer said that White House aides were indeed briefed by the Justice Department, but then he also appeared to cast blamed on them for not acting more swiftly, asking, "Where was the Department of Justice in this?"

 Despite the weeks-long delay in deciding Flynn's fate as controversy only grew, Spicer asserted that Trump had been "unbelievably decisive."

-"The irony of all this has been the president has been incredibly tough on Russia," Spicer further claimed, despite the fact that Trump has repeatedly praised Russia and its President Vladimir Putin throughout the campaign and cast doubt on U.S. intelligence findings that the country conspired to meddle in the U.S. elections.
+"The irony of all this has been the president has been incredibly tough on Russia," Spicer further claimed, despite the fact that Trump repeatedly praised Russia and President Vladimir Putin throughout the campaign and cast doubt on U.S. intelligence findings that the country conspired to meddle in the U.S. elections.

-At the same time that Flynn made the call to the Russian ambassador over the Obama administration's sanctions against Russia in regards to the election interference, the then-president-elect tweeted this after Putin decided not to respond immediately:
+At the same time that Flynn made the call to the Russian ambassador over the Obama administration's sanctions for cyberattacks, the then-president-elect tweeted praise for Putin's decision not to respond immediately.

 Great move on delay (by V. Putin) - I always knew he was very smart!— Donald J. Trump (@realDonaldTrump) December 30, 2016

-Spicer also echoed Trump's tweet this morning, arguing that one major issue of concern was that "all of this information was leaked."
+Spicer also echoed Trump's Tuesday-morning tweet, arguing that one major issue of concern was that "all of this information was leaked."

 The real story here is why are there so many illegal leaks coming out of Washington?
 Will these leaks be happening as I deal on N.Korea etc?— Donald J. Trump (@realDonaldTrump) February 14, 2017